NEST Protocol (NEST) Price Down 7.7% This Week

 NEST Protocol (CURRENCY:NEST) traded down 3.8% against the dollar during the 1-day period ending at 17:00 PM ET on March 5th.
+One NEST Protocol coin can currently be purchased for $0.0233 or 0.00000059 BTC on exchanges.
+NEST Protocol has a total market capitalization of $46.76 million and approximately $2.66 million worth of NEST Protocol was traded on exchanges in the last day.
 Over the last week, NEST Protocol has traded down 7.7% against the dollar.
-NEST Protocol has a total market capitalization of $46.76 million and approximately $2.66 million worth of NEST Protocol was traded on exchanges in the last day.
-One NEST Protocol coin can currently be purchased for $0.0233 or 0.00000059 BTC on exchanges.

 Here is how similar cryptocurrencies have performed over the last day: